 How Long in Advance to Make Korean Carrot Salad?

 This salad is best when made at least 1 day ahead, to allow the flavors to meld together.
 It should be served cold, and not warm from the hot oil.
-Just keep it in the fridge until you're ready to serve!
+Keep it in the fridge until you're ready to serve!

 Other Famous Russian Salads You Need To Try!